-- Please provide information concerning possible substitutes or elimination possibilities at 2. present or in the future so that the requested exemption could be restricted or revoked. - a.
+- 2. Please provide information concerning possible substitutes or elimination possibilities at present or in the future so that the requested exemption could be restricted or revoked. - a.
 Please explain substitution and elimination possibilities and for which part of the applications in the scope of the requested exemption they are relevant.

 The periodic system of the elements offers no alternative to mercury in discharge lamps (i.e., an "alternative filling") that would be a direct 100% compatible replacement.
 The physical properties of mercury make this material quite unique and ideally suited for discharge lamps (high vapor pressure, low boiling point, specific spectral lines in areas that are ideal for disinfection and photochemical reactions).
-Scientific and industrial approaches to compatibly replace mercury with an alternative substance while maintaining the specific beneficial properties of mercury discharge lamps have been ongoing for decades and have all failed.
+Scientific and industrial approaches to compatibly replace mercury with an alternative substance while maintaining the specific beneficial properties of mercury discharge lamps have been ongoing for decades and have failed due to a multitude of shortcomings (e.g., unstable operation, early failure, limited service life, insufficient yield).